RealityRipple/EmoteWall/CONFIG.md

           *The maximum number of rotations a kappa cube might spin while on screen.*
           This effectively controls the maximum possible speed at which cubes will rotate.

+        * `faces`
+          *Toggles dynamic faces on cubes, which increases the number of shown emotes, but may make The Cube look less like a cube.*
+           - [ ] If `true`, The Cube may use different emotes on each face of The Cube.
+           - [ ] If `false`, The Cube will show only one emote on every face of The Cube.

       * `Text`
         *Settings related to Text kappagen.*
         These settings will be the default for all instances of `'Text'` kapagen.